Sunwood-ai-labs/AMATERASU/docs/README.en.md

 ### Architecture Overview

-AMATERASU employs a three-tier architecture:
+AMATERASU is comprised of a three-tier architecture:

 1. **Infrastructure Layer** (Spellbook)
    - AWS infrastructure base